hyperledger-labs/pluggable-hcs/first-network/README_hcs.md

 1. Toolchain: git, make, gcc, go, docker, and docker-compose.
 Please refer to [Prerequsites for Hyperledger Fabric v2.0](https://hyperledger-fabric.readthedocs.io/en/release-2.0/prereqs.html) for the complete list with detailed instructions to set up the build environment for Hyperledger Fabric.
-1. The feature/hcs branch of this [fabric-samples](https://github.com/hashgraph/fabric-samples-hcs) repo, hereafter the first-network directory inside it will be referred as FIRST_NETWORK_DIR.
-1. The hyperledger fabric repo with HCS orderer PoC code.
+1. The hyperledger fabric repo with HCS orderer PoC code and the first-network sample.
 Please follow the instructions below to get the source, and hereafter the repo directory will be referred as FABRIC_REPO_DIR.
    ```
    $ mkdir -p $GOPATH/src/github.com/hyperledger && cd $GOPATH/src/github.com/hyperledger